tolgayilmaz86/android-bootstrap/README.md

 ## Building in Eclipse

-Not supported, please use Android Studio
+Why are you using Eclipse still? :)
+Please use Android Studio, we do not support Eclipse.

 ## Acknowledgements